wikitongues/poly/README.md

 rspec
 ```

+###Browser Testing
+We're proud to do our live, web-based browser testing together with the awesome people at [BrowserStack](browserstack.com).

+BrowserStack gives you instant access to all real mobile and desktop browsers.
+Say goodbye to your lab of devices and virtual machines.
+Go check them out!

 #Usage
 The app is intended to be used via the UI by any person with access to a modern browser.